 Tip One: Own The Sales Call

 Bob said he called me because his marketing team had passed him my information.
 While I appreciated Bob’s forthrightness, he didn’t reinforce the feeling that he was genuinely interested in me or my challenges.
 I didn’t need to know that his marketing team had handed me off to him like a relay race baton.
-And I certainly didn’t need to feel unimportant simply because I hit a trigger in his sales and marketing process.
-By focusing on the details of how he obtained my information, Bob revealed that he was just another step in their sales and marketing process.
+And I didn’t need to feel unimportant because I hit a trigger in his marketing process.
+By focusing on the details of how he obtained my information, Bob revealed that he was just another step in their marketing process.
 And I was nothing more than a commodity.

 As sales people, we need to own the process.
 When you have your prospect on the phone, they should be the focus of your conversation.
 Your process shouldn’t even come up.
 Bob’s opening should have gone more like this: “Larry, I see you downloaded a videoconferencing white paper from our site.
 Other CIOs who’ve downloaded that paper were faced with connecting sales teams across 4 or more states.
 Do you face a similar challenge?”

 Take ownership of the call and remove all pieces that do nothing but lengthen your sales process.

 Tip Two: Become Genuinely Interested in Your Prospect